Meredith R. Theisen

 A particularly enjoyable part of my practice is in helping individuals and business owners through complex bankruptcy issues, as well as continuing to advise them after a resolution is reached in order to help support their businesses as they continue to grow.

-Meredith is an active member of the Indianapolis Bar Association, where she currently serves as the Chair for the Executive Committee of the Commercial & Bankruptcy Law Section.
-Meredith is also an active member of the Indiana State Bar, where she currently serves as a council member for the Bankruptcy & Creditors’ Rights Section.
+Meredith is an active member of the Indianapolis Bar Association, as the past Chair for the Executive Committee of the Commercial & Bankruptcy Law Section and past at-large member of the Board of Directors.
+Meredith is also an active member of the Indiana State Bar, as the past Chair for the Bankruptcy & Creditors’ Rights Section.
 Notable representations include:

 • In re 5 Star Investment Group, LLC, et al. (Case No. 16-30078-HCD-11) – Represents the Chapter 11 Trustee in a large, complex Chapter 11 bankruptcy case involving a $25 million real estate investment scheme sold primarily to the Amish in Northern Indiana.